Objelisks/babel/README.md

 run `node server.js` in command line

-go to [http://localhost:8080/](http://localhost:8080/) in your web browser of choice (chrome) press a button on your game controller (alos you need a game controller)
+go to [http://localhost:8080/](http://localhost:8080/) in your web browser of choice (chrome) press a button on your game controller (also you need a game controller)

 to save files run `node chunkSaver.js` as well